|South Staffordshire Regiment||39822||1/6th Battalion|

 Photo Derbyshire Times

 Born in 1883, James was a quarryman.
 He married Emma Limb at St Mary’s, Crich in 1909.
 A society steward, sunday school superintendent and organist at the Crich Wesleyan chapel before the war he was posted to France in 1917.
-He was wounded and gassed and then killed in action on 21st August 1918 – he was buried at Fouquieres Churchyard Extension, near Béthune and is remembered on the memorials in the Wesleyan Chapel and outside St Mary’s at Crich.
+He was wounded and gassed and then killed in action on 21st August 1918.
+James was buried at Fouquieres Churchyard Extension, near Béthune and is remembered on the memorials in the Wesleyan Chapel and outside St Mary’s at Crich.

 Pte.
 James Mason, Crich

 Mrs Mason, of Crich Common, received the news on Monday that her husband Pte.
 James Wm.
 Mason, South Staffs, was killed in action in France on the 20th inst and was buried on the 22nd.
 He was 34 years of age and leaves a wife but no family.
 He enlisted just over a year ago and went to France last November, and had been wounded and gassed.
 Prior to joining up he was superintendent of the Wesleyan Sunday School, organist and a vocalist of some repute.